William Nickerson (British Army officer): Later military service

 becoming a companion of the Order of St Michael and St George in May 1916, companion of the Order of the Bath in June 1919, and receiving the Greek Medal for Military Merit 3rd class.

 In 1920 he was a part of the Allied Sanitary Commission in Constantinople.
 In 1925 he was promoted to major-general and was appointed Honorary Surgeon to the King, becoming Director of Medical Services, India, in September 1929.
 He retired in September 1933, before serving as Colonel Commandant of the RAMC from December 1933 to April 1945.

 Later life

 Nickerson died on 10 May 1954 and is buried in the private burial ground at his home in Cour, Kintyre, Scotland.

-Nickerson's grave is in the private burial ground at his home in Cour, Kintyre, Scotland.